rock-symphony/rock-symphony/README.md

 Requirements
 ------------

-PHP 5.6.0 and up.
-See prerequisites on http://symfony.com/legacy/doc/getting-started/1_4/en/02-Prerequisites
+Starting from PHP 5.6.0 and then goes up with every new major version.
+The latest v10.0 release requires PHP 7.3.

 Migrating to Rock Symphony
 --------------------------